saifuldigilusion/react-native-website/docs/datepickerandroid.md

 Opens the standard Android date picker dialog.

-> `DatePickerAndroid` has been merged with `DatePickerIOS` and `TimePickerAndroid` into a single component called [DateTimePicker](https://github.com/react-native-community/react-native-datetimepicker#react-native-datetimepicker) and will be removed in a future release.
+> `DatePickerAndroid` has been merged with `DatePickerIOS` and `TimePickerAndroid` into a single component called [DateTimePicker](https://github.com/react-native-community/react-native-datetimepicker#react-native-datetimepicker). `DatePickerIOS` and `TimePickerAndroid` will be removed in a future release.

 ### Example